-Enter the scenario and click "Begin" on the overview.
+- 1. Enter the scenario and click "Begin" on the overview.

-- 1. Complete the rest of the conversation with Leyla as you see fit.
+- 2. Complete the rest of the conversation with Leyla as you see fit.

-- 2. Click "Continue" on the pop-up.
+- 3. Click "Continue" on the pop-up.

-- 3. Go through the environment modification sequence and select the appropriate objects to update (in no order).
+- 4. Go through the environment modification sequence (see Controls) and select the appropriate objects to update (in no order).
 Each object should highlight as you hover over it.

 - a.
 Door

 - b.
 Glass Partition

 - c.
 Desk

 - d.
 Desk Speaker/Microphone

 - e.
 Campus Map

 - f.
 Sign on glass partition

-- 4. Click "Continue" on the pop-up.
+- 5. Click "Continue" on the pop-up.

-- 5. Leyla appears for a debrief of the scenario after the scenario is complete.
+- 6. Leyla appears for a debrief of the scenario after the scenario is complete.

-- 6. Classroom debrief.